I recently conducted a massive search engine study to figure out Google’s local SEO) algorithm. (You can read all about the discoveries here.)

 - 2 were for law firms located in different areas of the country and not relevant to the local market.

-Here is a summary of these findings, when expanded to include the entire corpus of law firms we identified in our analysis.
+Here is a summary of these search engine findings, when expanded to include the entire corpus of law firms we identified in our search engine analysis.

 Local Pack Results

-What interested us was the way that the two lists overlapped.
+What interested us was the way that the two lists overlapped in the search results

 - Only one of the results that appeared in the local pack was also advertising on Adwords.
 The majority of organic and local pack search results had no Adwords presence on.

-- Only one of the Adwords advertisers had a local pack result.
+- Only one of the Adwords advertisers had a local pack in the search results.
 This Adwords advertiser is distinct from the one mentioned above.

-For many digital agencies and businesses, throwing some money into Adwords seems like the logical choice for fast and easy traffic.
+For many digital and content marketing agencies and business search engine optimization specialists, throwing some money into Adwords seems like the logical choice for fast and easy traffic.

-As our results suggest, however, you may be jeopardizing your organic traffic by competing in Adwords.
+As our search results suggest, however, you may be jeopardizing the organic traffic of your local business by competing in Adwords.

-On the flip side, if your business goal is to gain web traffic and online conversions, then an Adwords approach may be in your best interest.
+On the flip side, if your goal as a business owner is to gain traffic to your business website and online conversions, then an Adwords approach may be in your best interest.

 Here’s how I would break it down: